steelywing/note/docs/Programming/C-Sharp/Delegate.md

         DelegateMethod method = null;

         method = a.Add;
-        // Still can use += even delegate is null
         // method += a.Add;
+        // += can be use even delegate is null

         // Use ?.Invoke() will check if delegate is null, call null delegate() will throw error method?.Invoke();